NERSC/shifter/doc/wlm/slurm.rst

 the system at the time the job was submitted will be used when then job is allocated an run, even if newer versions are pulled later.

-Configuring SLURM Integration
+Configuring Slurm Integration
 -----------------------------
-1. Build shifter with SLURM support :code:`./configure --with-slurm=/slurm/prefix`
+1. Build shifter with Slurm support :code:`./configure --with-slurm=/slurm/prefix`
    or :code:`rpmbuild -tb shifter-$VERSION.tar.gz --define "with_slurm /slurm/prefix"`
 2. Locate shifter_slurm.so, will be in the shifter prefix/lib/shifter/
    (or within lib64) directory.